mischulz14/mischulz14/README.md

 # 💫 About Me:
-Developer from Vienna, <br>Currently in a bootcamp @Upleveled
+I am a Software Developer from Vienna, <br>Currently in a bootcamp @Upleveled!

 # 💻 Tech Stack: